 - Make a thumbprint in the remaining balls and flatten them slightly as you go.
 Place over the cookies on the tray, covering the marshmallow fluff and seal the sides with your fingers.

-- Bake at 180C for 12-15 minutes depending on how crunchy or chewy you like your cookies.
-They should be just turning golden.
+- Bake in a preheated oven at 180℃ (160℃ fan, 350℉, Gas 4) for 12-15 minutes, depending on how crunchy or chewy you like your cookies.
+They should just start to be turning golden.

 - Place on a wire rack to cool.